JasperWind/azure-docs/articles/active-directory/saas-apps/bynder-tutorial.md

 To configure Azure AD integration with Bynder, you need the following items:

 * An Azure AD subscription.
 If you don't have an Azure AD environment, you can get one-month trial [here](https://azure.microsoft.com/pricing/free-trial/)
-* Bynder single sign-on enabled subscription
+* Bynder subscription including single sign on

 ## Scenario description